nazrulirfanradi/nazrulirfanradi.github.io/README.md

 - Support the creation of reports and analyses related to shipment data quality for management review.
 - Proactively identify opportunities to improve processes within the data quality management function.
 - Promptly resolve customer-issued data-related tickets by offering effective solutions and maintaining open lines of communication.
+- Enhance data quality by manual tracking and correct the data in VISTA.

 **Transportation Executive @ Nestlé Berhad (_Oct 2022 - Apr 2024_)**